Entrepreneurship

 An entrepreneur is a person, and entrepreneurs are a group of people who come up with an innovative idea.
 They try to then try to convert that idea into reality while bearing various risks.

-On the other hand, entrepreneurship is the activity through which entrepreneurs take steps, where the individuals start their businesses.
-There they offer products and services to a target market where there is demand, and in return, they earn profits.
+On the other hand, entrepreneurship is the activity through which entrepreneurs take steps and individuals start their businesses.
+There, they offer products and services to a target market where there is demand, and in return, they earn profits.

 2. Decisions